 The difference ‘Net product land 1 – net product land 2’ is called “Marginal Land”

 Profits are residual, it’s what remains to the capitalist when he paid wages and rent.
 This is a constraint binding on the total income.
-So for a fixed level of rent, an increase in wages is a reduction of profits.
+So, for a fixed level of rent, an increase in wages is a reduction of profits.

 Ricardo, with the differential rent and the determination of profits as residual, was able to solve the logical consistency problem of Smith.